comrww/javascript/README.md

 ## Comments

+  - Include the NewRocket copyright block at the top of all widgets.

+  - It is reccomended that a comment be placed above the function decleration.

   - Use `/** ... */` for multi-line comments.
 Include a description, specify types and values for all parameters and return values.

     ```javascript